daos-stack/daos/doc/admin/architecture.md

 management.
-DAOS objects belonging to a container can be distributed across any target of the pool for both performance and resilience and can be accessed through different APIs to efficiently represent structured, semi-structured and unstructured data.
+DAOS objects belonging to a container can be distributed across any target of the pool for both performance and resilience and can be accessed through different APIs to efficiently represent structured, semi-structured, and unstructured data.

 Figure 2‑2 illustrates the different DAOS abstractions.

 ![Fig\_001.png](./media/image2.png)

 Figure 2‑2.
 Example of
-four Storage Nodes, eight DAOS Targets and three DAOS Pools
+four Storage Nodes, eight DAOS Targets, and three DAOS Pools

 Table 2‑1 shows the targeted level of scalability for each DAOS abstraction.